 The PALS Provider Course is designed to teach skills necessary for initial assessment and stabilization of the pediatric patient.
 Among the topics covered by the courses are basic life support, respiratory and ventilatory interventions, shock, and vascular access.
 PALS is designed for physicians, nurses, paramedics, or other health care providers.

-The MGH Department of Emergency Medicine co-sponsors and/or participates in other CME conferences.
+The Mass General Department of Emergency Medicine co-sponsors and/or participates in other CME conferences.
 One such conference, the Rocky Mountain Conference on Emergency Medicine, occurs each winter.
 A sample brochure is offered here, to give an example of the type of educational offerings available.

 Dr. Dana Stearns, Emergency Medicine Faculty and member of the Academy at Harvard Medical School, is the course director of a "beyond shadowing" rotation for preclinical medical students.
 The course offers an in-depth introduction to clinical medicine, as practiced in the ED setting, to 1st- and 2nd-year medical students from HMS.
 Contact Dr. Stearns at email@example.com.

-The MGH offers an elective ED rotation for non-MGH residents from Partners-affiliated hospitals.
+Mass General offers an elective ED rotation for residents from Partners-affiliated hospitals.
 More information on this program can be obtained by contacting Dr. David Brown at 617-726-5273.

-The MGH ED serves as an educational rotation site for paramedicine (EMT-P) students from Northeastern University, and a clinical rotation site for other prehospital providers such as crewmembers from Boston MedFlight.
-Paramedic students interested in spending time in the MGH ED should contact their respective paramedicine programs for more information.
+The Mass General Emergency Department serves as an educational rotation site for paramedicine (EMT-P) students from Northeastern University, and a clinical rotation site for other prehospital providers such as crewmembers from Boston MedFlight.
+Paramedic students interested in spending time in our ED should contact their respective paramedicine programs for more information.

 Premedical students from Harvard, MIT, Tufts, and Wellesley College have worked with individual ED Faculty members on clinical research projects which have also afforded an introduction to medicine as a career.
 Premedical students interested in working on clinical research projects should contact Blair Adlen Parry at firstname.lastname@example.org.